CMASCenter/cyclecloud-cmaq/docs/user_guide_cyclecloud/benchmark_cmaqv54+_hbv3_beeond/cmaqv54+_hbv3_120_beeond.md

 ## Use Cycle Cloud with CMAQv5.4+ software and 12US1 Benchmark data.

 Step by step instructions for running the CMAQ 12US1 Benchmark for 2 days on a Cycle Cloud using beeond parallel filesystem for input data.
+Note, cpus are required to do create the beeond shared filesystem, to copy the data in, and copy the data out.
+Therefore, it is necessary to leave some cpus available for this work, and to not use all of the cpus in the CMAQ domain decomposition (NPCOLxNPROW)

 Input files are *.nc (uncompressed netCDF)